erewhon/reactive-web-presentation/presentation/presentation.md

 ![](images/LolWut!.gif)

-## Continuous vs discrete time
+## Continuous vs discrete

 <aside class="">

-For some systems,
+In languages and environments with discrete semantics, updates are per event.
+Elm works this way.
+We'll get to that later.

+But what's the alternative?
+Continuous semantics.
+It uses continuous functions that vary over time.

 </aside>